Montana-Media-Arts/MART500/README.md

 ## Week 10

+- Progress Updates
 - Discussion of:
 	- Musick, 2018.
 	- Boren & Musick, 2018.

+## Week 11

 - **DUE:** Formal progress presentation of projects

-## Week 11

-- Progress Updates
+	- Show & Tell of the creative piece, WHEREVER it is at
+	- Explicit discussion of timeline to finish the semester out.
 - Discussion of _Paper Talk_
+	- Watch video talk first from _Musick, 2018.
+ICMC_
 - **(Optional) DUE:** First portion of Paper:
 	- Introduction
 	- Literature Reviews